wp-plugins/gi-media-library/readme.txt

 If you are looking for advanced feature with Student Registration and LMS (Learning Management System), then check our <a href="http://www.glareofislam.com/#gi-lms">GI-Learning Management System</a> which will work with GI-Media Library to provide you with complete Learning Management System.

-**Note: As of version 3.0, PHP version of at least 5.4 is highly recommended otherwise the plugin may not work.**
+**Note: As of version 3.0, PHP version of at least 5.4 is required otherwise the plugin will not work.**

 Following are the complete list of features: